-I had been intending to purchase an electroencephalography device for a long time, but the prices or unusual communication interfaces were discouraging me to do it.
-The situation started to change a few years ago when several manufacturers started to offer these types of instruments intended for home use.
+I had long contemplated purchasing an electroencephalography (EEG) device, but high prices and unconventional communication interfaces were deterring factors.
+This began to change a few years ago when several manufacturers started offering these devices for home use.

-Home EEGs work similarly to those used in the medical industry, with some notable exceptions:
+Home EEGs operate in a similar way to those used in the medical industry, though there are some notable differences:

-In many cases the use of electrodes requiring the application of a special conductive gel were abandoned.
+Often, the use of electrodes requiring the application of a special conductive gel has been phased out.

-It has been accepted that cheaper and smaller sensors may generate noise and be susceptible to changing environmental conditions, however, this is compensated by appropriate algorithms calibrating the data during processing by an application created for a specific purpose.
-If the main goal is to develop concentration then you do not need the exact, absolute values of the signals corresponding to the brain waves; approximate readings, relative to the levels measured at the beginning of the session, are sufficient.
+There’s an understanding that less expensive and smaller sensors may produce noise and be sensitive to shifting environmental conditions.
+However, this is counterbalanced by specific algorithms that calibrate the data during processing by an app developed for a distinct purpose.
+If the primary aim is to boost concentration, precise, absolute signal values corresponding to brain waves aren’t so important.
+Approximate readings, relative to the levels measured at the start of the session, are sufficient.

 Choice

-Different brain activity measuring products have different uses.
-Some will allow you to control the computer with the use of appropriate thought sequences to, for example, move the characters in games in this way.
-For others the main feature is the support of biological feedback (biofeedback) which is helpful in practicing concentration or relaxation.
-In addition, there are also devices for DIY enthusiasts and scientists, as well as products designed for imaging brain activity in real time.
+Different brain activity measuring devices serve different purposes.
+Some enable users to control a computer by employing specific thought sequences, like manipulating characters in games.
+For others, the key feature is the support of biological feedback (biofeedback), which is useful in enhancing concentration or relaxation.
+There are also gadgets for DIY enthusiasts and researchers, as well as those intended for real-time brain activity imaging.

 Product

-Muse 2 is a forehead, plastic headband with sensors, an amplifier and a signal sampler, built-in battery and Bluetooth transmitter.
-It is equipped with the following sensors:
+Muse 2 is a plastic headband designed to sit on the forehead, equipped with sensors, an amplifier, a signal sampler, a built-in battery, and a Bluetooth transceiver.
+It features:

-- 5 EEG sensors for testing the activity of brain waves,
+- 5 EEG sensors for monitoring brain wave activity,

-- gyroscope for examining the position of the head in 3D space,
+- A gyroscope for assessing the head’s position in 3D space,

-- photoplethysmograph for measuring heart rate and blood oxygenation.
+- A photoplethysmograph for measuring heart rate and blood oxygenation.

-It is worth mentioning that the hardware interface of the headband is also equipped with additional, interesting indicators which can be used by the software:
+Additionally, the hardware interface of the headband is fitted with unique indicators that can be utilized by the software:

-An important element of the set is the Muse: Meditation & Sleep application, intended for mobile devices (mobile phones and tablets) with Android or iOS operating systems.
-Its name already suggests the target category of the gadget which is supporting meditation and relaxation practices.
-We can find different categories of exercises which use different types of biofeedback, as well as many so-called guided meditations inspired by both traditional and modern practices.
+A significant component of the package is the Muse: Meditation & Sleep application, designed for mobile devices (mobile phones and tablets) operating on Android or iOS.
+As suggested by its name, the application targets supporting meditation and relaxation practices.
+It offers various categories of exercises using different types of biofeedback, along with numerous guided meditations inspired by both traditional and contemporary practices.

 How does it work?

-Using the Muse 2 consists of turning on the band by clicking the button located on the right side, pairing it with a phone or tablet and starting the application.
-It is also a good idea to prepare headphones if you want to take advantage of the biofeedback.
+Operating the Muse 2 involves powering on the band by clicking the button on the right side, pairing it with a phone or tablet, and launching the application.
+Preparing headphones is also advisable if you wish to leverage the biofeedback.

-In biofeedback we deal with the examination of certain functions of the body (e.g. heart rate, breathing, body posture, temperature, etc.) using appropriate devices or by consciously directing attention to selected areas of the body in order to then influence them with voluntary effort.
-For example, by listening to the heartbeat we are able to accelerate or slow down its rate and observe the effect of our actions.
-These types of exercises can have salutary psychological effects because at a very basic level they increase the sense of coherence and develop the habit of being mindful.
+Biofeedback involves examining specific bodily functions (like heart rate, breathing, body posture, temperature, etc.) using suitable devices, or by consciously focusing on selected body areas to then manipulate them through voluntary effort.
+For instance, by listening to our heartbeat, we can speed up or slow down its rate and observe the effect of our actions.
+Such exercises can yield beneficial psychological effects as they fundamentally enhance the sense of coherence and foster mindfulness.

-In the Muse application we can choose the category of an exercise which translates into the kind of feedback used:
+In the Muse application, you can select an exercise category, which determines the type of feedback used:

-Mind Meditation - supports calming the mind by analyzing brain activity,
+- Mind Meditation – supports mind calming by analyzing brain activity,

-Heart Meditation - teaches how to control the heart rate,
+- Heart Meditation – teaches heart rate control,

-Body Meditation - makes one aware of the right posture,
+- Body Meditation – promotes awareness of correct posture,

-Additionally, we can also have a session without any feedback.
-There is no need to wear a headband in such case and the application will simply measure the remaining time (Timer mode) and (optionally) play some instructions.
+Furthermore, you can have a session without any feedback.
+In this case, there’s no need to wear the headband; the application merely times the remaining duration (Timer mode) and optionally provides some instructions.

-There is also another category called Guided Meditation for which biofeedback is also used and we can download meditation instructions supplied by various creators for free or for a fee (if the cheaper version of the headband was purchased).
+Another category, Guided Meditation, utilizes biofeedback, and offers downloadable meditation instructions from various creators for free or at a fee (if you’ve purchased the cheaper version of the headband).

-The application lets us know about our current condition with the use of background sounds.
-When they worsen (e.g. we become distracted or our heart rate increases), we will hear the appropriate noise (e.g. raindrops in the case of Mind Meditation).
-The more we deviate from the optimal values of the measured parameters, the louder the sound will become.
-However, if we do well and deepen our state, the background will become silent and in the case of Mind Meditation we will hear birds chirping.
+The application informs us about our current condition through background sounds.
+When these deteriorate (like when we become distracted or our heart rate increases), we hear a corresponding noise (raindrops, for example, in Mind Meditation).
+The more we deviate from the optimal values of the measured parameters, the louder the sound.
+But, if we do well and deepen our state, the background goes silent, and in Mind Meditation, we hear birds chirping.

-By using the application we gain access to the historical records of our sessions as well as their short summaries in the form of virtual badges which we can share on social networks.
+Using the application gives us access to the historical records of our sessions as well as their short summaries in the form of virtual badges, which we can share on social networks.

 Attempts

-After couple of tries I noticed exactly what condition the software was rewarding.
-In my internal vocabulary I refer to it as “mudding”.
-It turns out that, according to the published materials, the calming level is a product of appropriately weighted values representing the absolute values of signals representing individual brainwave bands.
-What matters is the reduction of their amplitude.
-This can be achieved not only by focusing but also by allowing yourself to fall into trance-like or near sleep states.
+After a few sessions, I started to understand what the software was rewarding.
+I refer to it internally as “mudding”.
+According to the available materials, the calming level is a function of appropriately weighted values representing the absolute values of signals corresponding to individual brainwave bands.
+Essentially, what matters is, to put it simply, reducing their amplitudes.
+This can be achieved not just by focusing, but also by partially allowing oneself to drift into trance-like or near-sleep states.

-The results were better but I wondered if it was possible to achieve a 100% calm factor.
-After a few more tries I decided to make two important changes:
+The results improved, but I was curious to see if it was possible to achieve a 100% calm factor.
+So, after a few more tries, I decided to make two significant changes:

-Give up the original assumption of relying solely on application instructions and benefit from experience in zazen, one variant of which also involves working with breathing.
+Abandon my initial assumption of relying solely on the application instructions, and instead draw from my experience with zazen, which also involves focusing on the breath.

-Right after the first session in the new model I had the impression that it would be the least calm exercise.
-It seemed to me that my state hadn’t changed much and there was even more space for randomly flowing thoughts that drifted somewhere in the background.
-This subjective assessment, however, turned out to be incorrect.
-Following the breath with the eyes open and maintaining a proper body posture led to the development of a mental condition that the device rated highly on a calmness scale.
+Surprisingly, after the first session following the new model, I felt it might be the least calm exercise yet.
+My state didn’t seem to have changed much, and there was more room for random thoughts that flowed in the background.
+However, this subjective assessment was inaccurate.
+Following the breath with open eyes and maintaining proper body posture led to a mental state that the device rated highly in terms of calmness.

-I later found out that this state could be further deepened by using an accelerated, sharp way of letting go of emerging thoughts by redirecting attention and intensifying focus on the breath.
-This approach is tiring in the long run because we cut off thoughts before they ever have the chance to develop, which over time may result in an energy loss, the source of which is the free flow of internal experiences.
-However, when our temporary goal is to increase the number of points in the application we can use this tactic for a few or several minutes and it will be easier to approach a state resembling falling asleep where lines of thought which were previously cut can seep and envelop the mind, although without having a strong constructive and stimulating quality.
+I discovered that this state could be further deepened by using an accelerated, sharp method of dismissing emerging thoughts, redirecting attention, and intensifying focus on the breath.
+While this approach can be exhausting in the long run - forcefully cutting off thoughts before they fully form may drain energy over time - it can be used effectively for a few minutes at a time to increase the score in the application.
+This approach allows one to reach a state resembling sleep where thought lines, previously cut, can seep back and envelop the mind, albeit without a strong constructive and stimulating quality.

-After the testing period I started using the Muse device with fully muted feedback sounds, averaging more than 95% calmness.
-For longer sessions I’m no longer wearing the band but use the application to count down the time.
+After the testing period, I started using the Muse device with fully muted feedback sounds, averaging over 95% calmness.
+For longer sessions, I opted not to wear the band but used the application to count down the time.

-In the application I missed a mode that would allow me to access the so-called raw data or visualization of individual brainwave frequency bands.
-I could then use the headband for various exercises, not only those proposed by the manufacturer.
-Moreover, I would be able to investigate how the techniques of affecting the bioelectrical activity of particular regions of the brain.
+However, I missed a feature in the app that would allow access to raw data or visualization of individual brainwave frequency bands.
+This would have let me use the headband for various exercises, not just those proposed by the manufacturer.
+Furthermore, it would have allowed me to explore techniques to affect the bioelectrical activity of specific brain regions.

 Experiment